Coveo Platform New Features of 2015

 Search All Items Within the Content Browser

-Using the Content Browser, Coveo Cloud organization administrators can now view all the content of their Organization index thanks to the full access mode.[more]
+Using the Content Browser, Coveo organization administrators can now view all the content of their Organization index thanks to the full access mode.[Learn more]

 Better Support of Source Security Models

-The Coveo Cloud platform now provides a better integration between cloud and on-premises security permissions models.
-System administrators are allowed to directly use, for instance, Salesforce specific user identity when querying the index instead of an email security based identity.
+The Coveo Platform now provides a better integration between cloud and on-premises security permissions models.
+System administrators are allowed to directly use, for example, Salesforce specific user identity when querying the index instead of an email security based identity.

 End of Support Notice

-The administration console no longer works with Internet Explorer 9.
-Coveo Cloud organization administrators running the Coveo Cloud platform on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo Cloud V1 Administration Console).
+The Administration Console no longer works with Internet Explorer 9.
+Coveo organization administrators running the Coveo Platform on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo Cloud V1 Administration Console).